Here are some frequently asked questions. Hope you find your answer in here :-)

-All implementations are 3-clause BSD.
+All implementations are licensed under Apache 2.0.

 Contributors are highly welcome and the repositories are hosted on GitHub.
 We look forward to community feedback, additions and bugs.
 Both individual contributors and corporate contributors need to sign our CLA.
 If you have ideas for a project around gRPC, please read guidelines and submit here.
 We have a growing list of projects under gRPC Ecosystem

 Check out the documentation right here on grpc.io.

 The roadmap is being tracked in GitHub milestones.
 Please refer to the respective milestones in the gRPC, gRPC-java and gRPC-go repositories under the GitHub gRPC org.

 Yes. gRPC is designed to be extensible to support multiple content types.
 The initial release contains support for Protobuf and we welcome contributions to add support for others.